supervisely-ecosystem/image-labeling-tool-v2/README.md

 # Annotation features for the real work
 Successful image labeling requires much more than just annotation tools like brush or rectangle.
 Supervisely has comprehensive set of features that distinguish it from yet another labeling editor.
+[Learn more ➡️](https://supervise.ly/labeling-toolbox/images)

 </div>